memes/f5xc-gke-site-mesh/f5xc-site/README.md

 ## Kustomize

 The `upstream` folder includes a `kustomization.yaml` file for use with `kustomize`;
-just include `my-site/upstream` as a resource in an overlay `kustomization` folder.
+just include `my-site/upstream` as a resource in an overlay `folder.